ErSKS/AttnGAN/README.md

   - This is an variant of AttnGAN which applies the propsoed attention mechanisms to DCGAN framework.

 **Sampling**
-- Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
+- Run `python3 main.py --cfg cfg/eval_bird.yml --gpu 0` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
 Results are saved to `DAMSMencoders/`.
 - Change the `eval_*.yml` files to generate images from other pre-trained models.
 - Input your own sentence in "./data/birds/example_captions.txt" if you wannt to generate images from customized sentences.